CUBRID/cubrid-manual/en/api/jdbc.rst

 **Steps**

-*   Use one of the followings to indicate whether or not to return keys created automatically.
+*   Use one of the following to indicate whether or not to return keys created automatically.
 The following method forms are used for tables of the database server that supports the auto increment columns.
 Each method form can be applied only to a single-row **INSERT** statement.

     *   Write the **PreparedStatement** object as shown below.